markgossa/MessageBus/README.md

 ## Overview

-MessageBus is an abstraction layer for messaging technologies such as Azure Service Bus and RabbitMQ and provides message routing to message handlers based on the type of the message which is set as a message property.
+MessageBus is an abstraction layer for messaging technologies such as Azure Service Bus and RabbitMQ and provides message routing to message handlers based on the type of the message which is set in the message label or a message property.

 - [MessageBus](#messagebus)
   - [Overview](#overview)